Clemson outclasses Notre Dame, advances to national championship game

 Bryant, a senior, led the Tigers to the playoff last season and a semifinal loss to Alabama.
 He was pivotal in an early victory this season at Texas A&M. But Lawrence is a rare talent, a potential first overall NFL Draft pick.
 When Lawrence took over, the ceiling on Clemson’s potential rose.
 Now it is being realized.

+“I felt like he gave us the best chance to win and play at an explosive level,” Swinney said.

-With a powerful arm, quick release, poise in the pocket and signature flowing blond hair, Lawrence is positioned to become one of college football’s biggest stars.
+With his flowing blond hair, Lawrence is positioned to become one of college football’s biggest and most recognizable stars.
 It will help to have receivers such as Ross, Higgins and Amari Rogers, all underclassmen.
 And a runner like sophomore Travis Etienne, who broke a 62-yard touchdown run in the third quarter.

 But Lawrence is the leader.
-In his 11th start, he will try to become the first freshman quarterback to lead his team to a national championship since Oklahoma’s Jamelle Holieway in 1985.
+In his 11th start, he will try to become the first true freshman quarterback to lead his team to a national championship since Oklahoma’s Jamelle Holieway in 1985.

-As 12-point underdogs, the Irish needed to play their best and catch a couple breaks.
-Neither happened.
-They nearly had a takeaway deep in Clemson territory in the first quarter, but a loose ball was ruled barely out of bounds by replay review.
-Love’s injury left them exposed at corner.
-By the time he returned in the second half it was too late.
-And their offensive line, which had been up and down and shifting around much of the season, was no match for Clemson’s front.

-Lawrence, sidelined by a failed NCAA test for performance-enhancing drugs, was hardly missed.
-The 340-pound junior was on the sideline, wearing on an orange sweat shirt with a white tiger paw logo.
-Clemson is working on an appeal for Lawrence and two other players, but it is unlikely the Tigers will have them back for the national title game.
+“He doesn’t just have a talented arm.
+That’s just what you guys see,” Clemson All-America defensive tackle Christian Wilkins said.
+“He’s a cool customer.
+He’s never rattled.”